FraserHamilton/blog.fraserhamilton.dev/README.md

   Fraser Hamilton's Blog
 </h1>

 This is the repository for my daily blog in which I write about a range of topics releated to Software Development.
-It's packed full of varied content from tutorials to opinon pieces covering a variety of technologies but mainly focused on JavaScript.
+It's packed full of varied content from tutorials to opinion pieces covering a variety of technologies but mainly focused on JavaScript.
 I also have a personal site where I post my projects which you can find [here](https://fraserhamilton.dev/).

 <br/>